uob-erl/fuzzy_mi_controller/README.md

 sudo apt-get install ros-kinetic-p2os-urdf
 ```

-# Installing fuzzylite 6 cpp library
+# Installing fuzzylite 6 cpp library dependency
-The original fuzzy controller was made using the version 4.0 of fuzzylite library which is now unavailable.
-Thus fuzzylite 6.0 can be used.
-WARNING: the fuzzy controller to be compiled with version 6 of fuzzylite was not tested in practice.
-Some code changes were neccessery for it to compile, hence the behavior might have changed (unlikely though!).
+For the controller to compile and run, the fuzzylite library is needed.
+The controller uses version 6 of fuzzylite.
+Please use the instructions below to install fuzzylite 6.

-1) Do a `cd` into the fuzzylite folder.
+1) Once download from https://fuzzylite.com/ , do a `cd` into the fuzzylite folder.

 2)  run `./build.sh release`